g-adopt/g-adopt.github.io/docs/install.md

 ![Open notebook](images/open-notebook-are.png){ : style="width:450px"}

 The demos can also be run in parallel on the standard job queues.
-For example, the following script, when placed in the `mantle_convection/3d_spherical` directory will run the demo  on 4 cores in Gadi's 'normal' queue:
+For example, the following script, when placed in the `mantle_convection/3d_spherical` directory will run that demo on 4 cores in Gadi's 'normal' queue:
 ``` sh title="run_gadi.sh"
 #!/usr/bin/env bash